 - Emailing your request to [email protected]

-- You can access urgent care and crisis stabilization services by calling us or walking in, or through CAPS After Hours when we are closed at 401-863-3476 ext 1.
+- You can access urgent care and crisis stabilization services by calling us or walking in, or through CAPS After Hours when we are closed at 401-863-3476 and following the prompts to be connected.

-CAPS main office is open 8:30am-5:00pm during the main part of the year, and 8:00-4:00 during the summer.
+CAPS main office is open 8:30am-5:00pm during university business days in the main part of the year, and 8:00-4:00 during the summer.
 We also have hours at Alpert Medical school, and special Saturday hours for graduate students at Health Services.
 Please get in touch with us to learn more about those options.

-Our all same-day scheduled clinics for Spring term are from Jan 22-Feb 1, and then from April 22-May31.
+Our all same-day scheduled clinics for Fall 2019 are from Aug 26-Sept 16, and then from Nov 25-Dec 23.
 During these times, contact us before 3pm the day you want to come in and you will be guaranteed an appointment.

 Check out our CAPS Labs page for some pilot programs that are also happening that may provide other opportunities to meet with us.